Suboxone Withdrawal and Detox

 Suboxone is an unusual but useful medication that should only be used under the supervision of a licensed prescriber.
-Some key points to remember about Suboxone withdrawal and detox:

 - Suboxone is a combination drug containing the synthetic partial opioid-agonist buprenorphine and the opioid antagonist naloxone